 A VA loan is guaranteed by the Veterans Affairs Administration.
 This means that if you were to not pay the mortgage, the VA will pay back your lender.
 This guarantee means a great deal.
 It makes many more mortgage lenders likely to give loans to veterans with moderate income and average or even poor credit.

 The benefits do not stop there, however.
-You also have the possibility of getting a VA home loan with 100% financing.
-Only VA and USDA loans offer zero-down home loan programs.
-That’s right.
-You may not even need to put money down to get your mortgage.
-For many vets, it means they only have to worry about paying closing costs of 3% or 4% of the loan amount.

-If you are a vet and are thinking of getting a VA loan, we want to provide you with this helpful guide to make the process easier:

-- Regular active duty military can apply for a VA loan after six months of service or 90 days for the Gulf War.
-Retired vets have to have completed 181 days or service and received an honorable discharge.
-Surviving spouses can be eligible for the benefit too if they remarry after the age of 57.

-updated | A VA loan is guaranteed by the Veterans Affairs Administration.
-This means that if you were to not pay the mortgage, the VA will pay back your lender.
-This guarantee means a great deal.
-It makes many more mortgage lenders likely to give loans to veterans with moderate income and average or even poor credit.

-The benefits do not stop there, however.
 You also have the possibility of getting a VA home loan with 100% finance programs.
 Only VA and USDA loans offer zero-down home loan programs.
 That’s right.
 You may not even need to put money down to get your mortgage.
 For many vets, it means they only have to worry about paying closing costs of 3% or 4% of the loan amount.

 If you are a vet and are thinking of getting a VA loan, we want to provide you with this helpful guide to make the process easier:

 - Regular active duty military can apply for a VA loan after six months of service or 90 days for the Gulf War.
 Retired vets have to have completed 181 days or service and received an honorable discharge.
 Surviving spouses can be eligible for the benefit too if they remarry after the age of 57.